telerik/ajax-docs/api/server/Telerik.Web.UI/RadAutoCompleteBox.md

 Lightweight rendering mode might change the outlook of the component in some older browsers
             that don't support CSS3/HTML5.

+###  RequestDelay `Int32`

+Specifies the timeout after each keypress before RadAutoCompleteBox
+            fires a request to get its data from web service or server-side.

+#### Remarks
+In miliseconds.
+RequestDelay = 500 is equal to half a
+            second delay.

 ###  ResolvedRenderMode `RenderMode`

 Returns resolved RenderMode should the original value was Auto